Northern Suburbs Rugby Club: 2000s

 The year 2000 saw Northern Suburbs celebrate 100 years with the Norths Centenary Dinner, a black-tie affair at the Wentworth Hotel with over 300 people in attendance.

 The 2001 rugby highlight was obviously the success of the first-grade team securing the minor premiership for the first time since 1960.
 The season also saw the Wallaby debuts of Ben Darwin and Graeme Bond, with Al Baxter and Francis Cullimore gaining Super 12 contracts.

 During the year the Bon Andrews Bequest was established with the $25,000 he left to the club.
 This money is used to provide educational assistance to talented young players.
 During the year Vince Arena created a little more history for the club by playing his 300th match for Norths, and on retirement is second only to Bon Andrews in club games.

 Fifth Grade won the John Thornett Cup in 2002, and First Grade Colts made it to the grand final for the first time since 1977.
 Milton Thaiday and Lachlan McKay were offered Super 12 contracts, and First Grade finished second in the Shute Shield, and sixth in the inaugural Tooheys New Cup.

 In 2003 the season kicked off for some with a tour to Japan.
 First Grade finished fourth in the Tooheys New Cup, and captain Mark Challender achieved the SMH's ˜Club Player of the Year' award.
 Kevin Horan was voted ˜Club Coach of the Year'.
 All four Colts teams qualified for the semis, with First and Fourths losing narrowly in both grand finals.
-In the Rugby World Cup, Ben Darwin and Al Baxter played for the Wallabies (Al having made his debut earlier in the season against the All Blacks), and Tonga Lea'aetoa and Sai Latu represented Tonga.
+In the Rugby World Cup, Ben Darwin and Al Baxter played for the Wallabies (Al having made his debut earlier in the season against the All Blacks), and Tonga Leaʻaetoa and Sai Latu represented Tonga.
 And Keith Gleeson played for Ireland.